shunzh/Code-AI-Tree-Search/README.md

 ## Contact Us

-For any questions or issues, you are welcome to open an issue in this repo, or contact us at shun.zhang@ibm.com.
+For any questions or issues, please feel free to open an issue or create a discussion post in this repository, or contact us at shunzh@umich.edu.